holderbaum-io/think-about-website/pages/blog/log-inspection.md

 * How many people are visiting our website daily
 * When are the traffic peaks
 * Where are people coming from (e.g. Twitter or Xing)
-* How frequently are pages beside the landing page visited
+* How frequently are pages visited beside the landing page

 All those questions can either be answered by spying on individuals or by simply analyzing the server statistics.

-We don't know which session went to the tickets page after looking at our keynotes.
+All those questions can be answered without spying on individual user sessions and instead simply analyzing the webserver logs.
+With this approach, we can not say which particular user went to the tickets page after looking at our keynotes.
 But we can say that statistically a certain percentage of users visits the tickets page after looking at the landing page.
+Which is more then good enough for marketing research.
+And it never exposes an individual and their online behaviour.

 We use the open source software [GoAccess](https://goaccess.io/), they have an example on their website that shows a live snapshot of their traffic.
 Take a